-- 1. Non-governmental organizations with international political, economic, and social programs. - 2.
-International banking, business, and finance. - 3.
-Political risk analysis and intelligence. - 4.
-Those branches of the United States government concerned with American foreign policy, such as the State Department, Defense Department, CIA, AID, etc. - 5.
-The United Nations and its affiliated agencies, such as the ILO, FAO, IMF, and the World Bank.
+- Non-governmental organizations with international political, economic, and social programs, such as human rights and economic development organizations. - 2.
+International banking, trade, business, and finance. - 3.
+Political risk analysis. - 4.
+Those branches of the United States government concerned with American foreign policy, such as the State Department, Defense Department, Central Intelligence Agency, Defense Intelligence Agency, USAID, etc. - The United Nations and its affiliated agencies, such as the ILO, FAO, IMF, and the World Bank.